Information-Theoretic Representation Learning for Positive-Unlabeled Classification

 where $\varepsilon$ is the step size.
 This process is repeated until convergence.
-In practice, we may alternately optimize $w$ and $\bv$ as described in Algorithm~\ref{alg:pudr} to simplify the implementation.\footnote{ We also tried to optimize $w$ and $\bv$ simultaneously, but it did not work well in our preliminary experiments. } We refer to our representation learning method for PU data as \emph{positive-unlabeled representation learning (PURL)}.
+In practice, we may alternately optimize $g$ and $\bv$ as described in Algorithm~\ref{alg:pudr} to simplify the implementation.\footnote{ We also tried to optimize $w$ and $\bv$ simultaneously.
+That is, $J_\PU$ is minimized with respect to $g$ without decomposing $g$ into $w$ and $\bv$, but it did not work well in our preliminary experiments. } We refer to our representation learning method for PU data as \emph{positive-unlabeled representation learning (PURL)}.

 Note again that, in the above optimization process, unknown class-prior ratio ${\thetap}/{\thetan}$ does not need to be estimated in advance, which is a significant advantage of the proposed method.